Scientific: Cylindropuntia fulgida (Synonym: Opuntia fulgida)

 Disease and pests: Root rot in wet soils.

-Additional comments: Chain fruit cholla is a 'work-man' like cholla in amenity landscapes.
+Additional comments: Chain fruit cholla is a blue collar, 'work-man' like cholla in amenity landscapes, nothing spectacular just grows well.
 It is easily recognized by the chains of conical, green, spineless fruit which hang down from the end of each stem, remaining there for several years.
 This fruiting pattern is interesting, but otherwise this cholla is lacking the visual and textural accent of other related Opuntia and Cylindropuntia species.
 The variety mamillata (boxing glove cactus) is less branched, has almost no spines, much thicker stems, and more prominent tubercles.

 There are 28 species in the genus Cylindropuntia.
 Other locally indigenious chollas include: